Fort Lauderdale Auto Accident Attorneys Provide PIP Guidance

 Assisting South Florida families with their accident insurance claims

 Though the state of Florida requires vehicle owners to maintain personal injury protection (PIP), many drivers lack a basic understanding of the coverage and its purpose.
-At Yeboah Law Group, P.A., our Miami personal injury attorneys seek to arm residents of Miami and South Florida with resources to assert their rights following an automobile accident.
+At Yeboah Law Group, P.A., our Fort Lauderdale personal injury attorneys seek to arm residents of Fort Lauderdale and South Florida with resources to assert their rights following an automobile accident.
 This FAQ provides a general overview of PIP.
 If you have been in an automobile accident and require guidance about the application of PIP to your particular case, please contact our office for a personalized consultation.

 What is the purpose of PIP coverage?